Comment on page

-Create a new Material by defining its color, texture, bump map, cutout map, transparency, and reflection/gloss settings.
+Create a new Material by defining its color, texture, bump or normal map, cutout map, transparency, and reflection/gloss settings.

 Delete selected Material(s).

 Eyedropper a Material painted in the scene, and immediately start painting with it.

 - Click the Eyedropper tool, then click a face painted with a Material